 Fair Market Value

-Sometimes, property loses value for reasons other than depreciation—in many of these cases, fair market value is used to calculate cash value.
+Sometimes, property loses value for reasons other than depreciation — in many of these cases, fair market value is used to calculate cash value.
 Fair market value is the price that a property would fetch in an open market.
 For instance, because of urban decay and higher taxes, many people do not want to live in many larger cities, which causes the property values in those cities to decline well below their replacement cost.
-If an insurance company paid a replacement cost minus depreciation that was higher than the fair market value of the property, then some property owners would be tempted to destroy their property to get the higher insurance value over what they would get selling it in the market.
+If an insurance company paid a replacement cost minus depreciation that exceeded the fair market value of the property, then some property owners would be tempted to destroy their property to get the higher insurance value over its sale value.

 Broad Evidence Rule